istvanzk/rover_wugc/README.md

   * Use left stick to set speed (forward or reverse) and right stick to set direction (left or right).
 * Buttons:
   * Analog for 3 sec to exit program (and stop the service unit).
-  * Circle+Square for 3 sec to initiate system shutdown with `./sd.sh`.
+  * Circle+Square for 3 sec to initiate system shutdown with `./scripts/sd.sh`.
-  * Triangle+Cross for 3 sec to initiate system reboot with `./rb.sh`.
+  * Triangle+Cross for 3 sec to initiate system reboot with `./scripts/rb.sh`.
 * LEDs (**must be run with root access**):
   * Initialisationn light sequence.
   * White color in the front; red color in back; etc.
   * Program termination light sequence.
 * Simple driving mode: all (6) DC motors are driven with the same speed.
 Direction is set only by the servo motors.
-* Logging to (rotating) log file `./driverover.log` and console.
+* Logging to (rotating) log file `driverover.log` and console.
 * Use [systemd service unit](https://www.freedesktop.org/software/systemd/man/systemd.service.html#) to start, monitor (watchdog) and re-start the `driverRover_wugc.py` on missed watchdog; has to be installed as system-wide unit (root access) when LEDs are used!
-* Use YAML configuration file `./driveconfig.yaml` for most common custom parameters; other parameters are configured in `driveconfig.py`.
+* Use YAML configuration file `driveconfig.yaml` for most common custom parameters; other parameters are configured in `driveconfig.py`.

 ### V1.1, March 2023
 * Implement [Ackermann steering](https://en.wikipedia.org/wiki/Ackermann_steering_geometry) driving mode (with hwd limitations).
 Can be set in `driverconfg.yaml` with `mode: 'ackermann'`.